vishakha-ramani/inferno-autoscaler/README.md

 **Note**: since the environment uses vllm-emulator, the **Criticality** parameter is set to `critical` for emulation purposes.

 ### Showing Inferno-autoscaler scaling replicas up and down
-1. Target the deployed vLLM-emulator servers by deploy the VariantAutoscaling object:
+1. Target the deployed vLLM-emulator servers by deploying the VariantAutoscaling object:
 ```sh
 kubectl apply -f hack/vllme/deploy/vllme-setup/vllme-variantautoscaling.yaml
 ```